bbauska/W3Cx-2of5/README.md

 As of today, the position property has four different values it can
 take: static, relative, absolute, and fixed.
 We will look at static and fixed.
-The options relative and absolute are more complex, they'll be discussed in an optional advanced section for completeness, but we aren't going to worry much about them because flexbox reduces their use cases.
+The options relative and absolute are more complex, they'll be discussed in an advanced section for completeness, but we aren't going to worry much about them because flexbox reduces their use cases.